Dear Dancer,

 Despite the misconceptions of Western patriarchy, the goal of the belly

-dancers I met was not to please men!
+dancers I met was not to please or entertain men!
 On the contrary, their

 hoops.
 Their incessant gyrations led to their first encounters with